OURadar/SimRadar/README.md

 Simulation of a Radar
 =====================

 A polarimetric radar time-series emulator utilizing air-drag model for particle motions and a realistic radar cross library for particle back scattering calculations.
-Implemented with OpenCL for massive parallel computations.
-This is awesome!
-If you would like to contribute to the framework, please me at <boonleng@ou.edu>.
+Implemented with OpenCL for parallel computaing.
+If you would like to contribute to the framework, please email me at <boonleng@ou.edu>.

 Getting the Project